 For example, we may seek a Breakthrough Therapy Designation for one or more of our product candidates.
 A breakthrough therapy is defined as a therapy that is intended, alone or in combination with one or more other therapies, to treat a serious or life-threatening disease or condition, if preliminary clinical evidence indicates that the therapy may demonstrate substantial improvement over existing therapies on one or more clinically significant endpoints, such as substantial treatment effects observed early in clinical development.
 For therapies that have been designated as breakthrough therapies, interaction and communication between the FDA and the sponsor of the trial can help to identify the most efficient path for clinical development while minimizing the number of patients placed in ineffective control regimens.
 Therapies designated as breakthrough therapies by the FDA are also eligible for accelerated approval.
 Designation as a breakthrough therapy is within the discretion of the FDA.
-Accordingly, even if we believe one of our product candidates meets the criteria for designation as a breakthrough therapy the FDA may disagree and instead determine not to make such designation.
-In any event, the receipt of a Breakthrough Therapy Designation for a product candidate may not result in a faster development process, review or approval compared to therapies considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.
+Accordingly, even if we believe one of our product candidates meets the criteria for designation as a breakthrough therapy.
+The receipt of a Breakthrough Therapy Designation for a product candidate may not result in a faster development process, review or approval compared to therapies considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.
 In addition, even if one or more of our product candidates qualify as breakthrough therapies, the FDA may later decide that such product candidates no longer meet the conditions for qualification.